BowinYem/Game/Game/Overview.md

 TODO / IDEAS:

+- Should GameSystems::window and GameSystems::renderer be shared_ptrs?
+Should they instead be unique_ptrs?

 - Create an enum for Game Entities identifying what kind of entitty it is: i.e: player, projectile, meteor, etc....

 - Create a draw rect function in GameRenderer (for trouble shooting)